daisybutler/Colour-Splash-project02/README.md

 Having decided what sort of colour testing tool there was a need for, I investigated the scope of such a project.
 The primary interactive feature necessary was clearly a colour picker tool.
 The Color Picker Library [(see Technologies Used)](#libraries) was the simplest, free way to implement this.
 The colour picker tools would have to have some visual demonstration for the user and I decided on simple blocks, with text contained within them, which would change colour immediately with the input in the colour pickers.
 It was also clear that some controls would be necessary for such a tool.
 I listed these controls as the basic functions 'Refresh' and 'Help', with the 'Share' and 'Ideas' options developing shortly after.

-The suggestion of a Homepage came after the Tester page, since the website needed some sort of inticing and explanatory landing page.
+The suggestion of a Homepage came after the Tester page, since the website needed some sort of enticing and explanatory landing page.
 Therefore, the features decided on for the Homepage were a call to action, reviews of the tool displayed from previous users and a contact option for questions or general enquiries.

 3. Structure Plane

 Once I had decided on the features I wanted to include, I moved on to the structure.
 The website would be two seperate pages rather than one continuous page for the sake of user clarity on their location in the site.
 A fixed nabar would ensure that they always had access to navagation controls.
-The primary purpose of the Homepage would be to faciliate the entry of the user to the Tester page via the call to action button.
+The primary purpose of the homepage would be to faciliate the entry of the user to the Tester page via the call to action button.
 The Tester page is the main reason for the user's visit, therefore its obvious location is paramount.

 4. Skeleton Plane

 With the basic structure of the website in mind, I moved on to the skeleton of the website.
 My wireframes were built in Figma [(see wireframes)](#wireframe-mockups).
-The Homepage's primary purpose, as aforementioned, is to present an aesthetic landing page to the site visitor and present a direct path to the Tester page.
+The homepage's primary purpose, as aforementioned, is to present an aesthetic landing page to the site visitor and present a direct path to the Tester page.
 Thus, the page would have a colourful title, and background image in the section immediately below, followed by a jumbotron containing simple instructions and a large call to action button labeled 'Get Started'.
 Should the user wish to find out a bit more before committing to checking out and using the colour tester tool, there would be reviews from previous users of the tool below.
 At the bottom of the page would be a contact section, with a collapsed contact form to reduce clutter on the page.
 The user can easily return back to the top of the page by clicking a 'back to top button' in the bottom right hand corner.

 The Tester page would consist of one section.
 Three blocks containing three different sizes of text (main heading, sub-heading and paragraph) would be in the center.
 To the right of this would be seven swatches, stacked vertically and seven corresponding hex numbers stacked vertically.
 Each swatch and hex pair would correspond to one block, text or background colour.
 Clicking on each swatch would open up an interactive colour picker.
 The controls for the tool would be positioned in the top right hand corner, similar to the intuitive positioning of game controls.
 The 'Refresh' control would have a popup asking the user to confirm they wish to refresh, in case they inadvertently click it.